-Hitchhiking is a means of transportation that is gained by asking people, usually strangers, for a ride in their automobile or other road vehicle.
+Hitchhiking is a means of transportation that is gained approaching complete strangers and asking them for a ride.
+Hitchhiking offers zero safety precautions.

 It is illegal and unsafe to hitchhike in the U.S..
 Do not do it!

 OBTAINING A DRIVER'S LICENSE/STATE ID